vagimeli/WriteBrained/README.md

 # Hi there!

 Hi, I'm Melissa Vagi, a technical writer who has spent the past decade helping software engineers, developers, product managers, and other technical teams communicate effectively.
 I thrive on making technical information understandable, solving word problems, guiding storytelling, and engaging readers.
-I help teams create and maintain documentation Think strategically and solve problems creatively, consistently earning reputation as the go-to person.

 > I meant what I said and I said what I meant. - Dr. Seuss